ryanbasiltrickett/cheat-sheet/Software Development Concepts/Design Patterns/Mediator.md

 - **ConcreteColleague**: Implements the Colleague interface and communicates with other Colleague objects through the Mediator.
 It sends and receives messages through the Mediator rather than directly communicating with other Colleagues.

 ___
+### Related Patterns
+- [[Façade]]: Differs from Mediator in that it abstracts a subsystem of objects to provides more convenient interface.
+Its protocol is unidirectional; that is, Façade objects make requests of the subsystem classes but not vice versa.
+In contrast, Mediator enables cooperative behaviour that colleague objects don’t or can’t provide, and the protocol is multidirectional.
+- [[Observer]]: Colleagues can communicate with the mediator using the Observer pattern.

+___